tachwali/SelfDrivingCars/CarND-Vehicle-Detection/README.md

 * Step2: Feature Extraction:  Perform a Histogram of Oriented Gradients (HOG) feature extraction as well as colot and spatial bin information of each image
 * Step3: Classifier selection and training
 * Step4: Develop window search algorithm
- use your trained classifier to search for vehicles in images.
+* Step5: Develop video stream processing pipeline

-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.